ashukid/ashukid.github.io/_posts/2018-12-19-logistic-regression-in-numpy.md

 date:   2018-12-19
 ---

-How many times I'd stuck in tuning Hyperparameters and thought I'll code Simple Logistic regression in NumPy and go through basic building blocks of deep learning.
+How many times I got stuck in understanding weight dimensions and dot products and thought I'll code Simple Logistic regression in NumPy and go through the basics.
 But everytime my Laziness stopped me doing so.
 But not this time.

 Logistic Regression is the one of the most fundamental concept of neural nets.
 In the 1950s decade there was huge interest among researchers to mimic human brain for artificial intelligence.
 At that time first Logistic Regression model was implemented with linear activation.
 It was trained with simple logistic loss function and worked well for linear data but failed substantially for non-linear one - like the very famous **XOR** gate problem.

 Then in around 1980s came the concept of **Gradient Descent** and **non-linear activation**.
 This gained immense popularity at that time as the model started working for non linear data as well.
-Then came Backpropagation, ConvNets, RNNs supported by immense computaion power and here we are with such explosion in Deep learning field.
+Then came Backpropagation, ConvNets, RNNs which are now supported by immense computaion power and here we are with such explosion in Deep learning field.
 But it all started with **Logistic Regression**.

 Logistic Regression is basically used for binary classification.
 It has two parts - **forward pass** and **backward pass**.